jitpack/jitpack.io/PRIVATE.md

 ## GitLab

 To use JitPack with GitLab.com private repositories you need to create a [Personal Access Token](https://docs.gitlab.com/ee/api/README.html#personal-access-tokens).
-The only permission that the password requires is **api**.
+The only permission that the token requires is **api**.

 In order to Look Up and manage GitLab repositories you should add the Access Token to your JitPack account: